 The tomato plant belongs to the organic kingdom of Plantae and the class of Angiosperms.

-About three of the 13 of this species including Solanum Cheesmaniae, Solanum Galpagense, and Solanum Pimpinellifolium are domestic tomatoes.
+About three of the 13 of these species including Solanum Cheesmaniae, Solanum Galpagense, and Solanum pimpinellifolium are domestic tomatoes.

 The others are crossed with the domestic tomatoes to bring in richer properties including the red pigmentation.
 The wild variety has small-sized tomatoes and they are just as rich in the stipulated nutritional components.

 - Numerous Tomato Health Benefits

 - #1 – Good Source Of Vitamins And Minerals